Atlanta, GA · Entrepreneur · Mentor

 "Learned how to smile late in life."

 Father.
 Husband.
-Builder of companies, teams,
+Builder of companies,

-and I know what it takes to get back up.
+I know what it means to fall — and what it takes to get back up.

 Read My Story